 Cell Phones or Electronic Devices: If you have a cell phone or electronic device, please turn it off before class.
 If there is an emergency situation or other reason for the electronic devices to remain on, please consult with the instructor prior to class.
-If your phone or device makes noise, flashes, or otherwise causes a disruption, or you are observed to be messaging or using it in a way unrelated to class, your participation for the day may be considered unsatisfactory with typical point deduction (see participation grading above).
+If your phone or device makes noise, flashes, or otherwise causes a disruption, or you are observed to be messaging or using it in a way not pre-approved by the instructor, your participation for the day may be considered unsatisfactory with the typical point deduction (see participation grading above).